sveltejs/svelte/site/content/docs/01-component-format.md

 ---

-Because Svelte's reactivity is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates.
+Because Svelte's change tracking is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates.
 A subsequent assignment is required to trigger the update.
 This and more details can also be found in the [tutorial](/tutorial/updating-arrays-and-objects).

 ```sv
 <script>